cumulus13/pypihub_flask/README.md

 ### 1. Configuration File (pypihub.ini)

-Create a `pypihub.ini` as an alternative config file or it will be created automatically in the same directory as `pypihub.py`:
+Create a `pypihub.ini` as an alternative config file, or it will be created automatically in the same directory as `pypihub.py`:

 ```ini
 [dirs]